Jakub Sedláček (ice hockey)

-Jakub Sedláček (born 5 April 1990) is a Czech professional ice hockey goaltender who currently playing for HC '05 Banská Bystrica of the Slovak Extraliga.
+Jakub Sedláček (born 5 April 1990) is a Czech professional ice hockey goaltender who currently playing for HC Olomouc of the Czech Extraliga.

 Career

 He previously played with Zlín through (2007-2013) and HK Hradec Králové (shortly, at the beginning of the 2017-2018 season) in the Czech Extraliga.
 He also played four years with the Dinamo Riga of Kontinental Hockey League (2013-2017) and briefly in 2017 with HC Bolzano of the EBEL before returning to the KHL with HC Slovan Bratislava on December 12, 2017.